moonlags/runware-go/README.md

 # Golang Runware SDK

 The SDK is used to run image inference with the Runware API, powered by the RunWare inference platform.
-It can be used to generate imaged with text-to-image prompt
+It can be used to generate images with text-to-image prompt

 This is not an official library, but a simple and atleast working copy of it.